Early Life

 Mexican-American War

 Like many future American Civil War officers, Ewell took part in the Mexican-American War (1846–1848).
-He received a brevet promotion to captain for his courage at the Battles of Contreras and Churubusco.
+He received a brevet promotion to captain for his courage at the Battle of Contreras and the Battle of Churubusco.

 Western Service